migueldeicaza/GodotSwift/README.md

+# NOTICE

+This was a binding for the old extension system in Godot which is already deprecated.
+I am working on a new version that works with the Godot 4.0 engine

+# OLD STUFF

 Swift bindings for the [Godot Game Engine](https://godotengine.org)

 This is currently a work in progress, and is aimed at the Godot 4.0